tomblakemore/martian-robots/README.md

 A [Python](https://www.python.org) implementation of Martian Robots.
 Martian Robots simulates robots exploring the Martian landscape.
 Users define the size of Mars, place robots on it, and supply each robot with a sequence of instructions.
 The program will then calculate the final positions of the robots, running each of the instructions in order.

+Python felt an appropriate technical choice due to its performance, readability, testability, and speed of development, allowing for a more focused implementation.

 ## Approach

 1. **Initial Setup**: Create an empty project with a virtual environment and initial structure.